lovell/sharp/README.md

 The default behaviour is to strip all metadata and convert to the device-independent sRGB colour space.

+#### tile([size], [overlap])

+The size and overlap, in pixels, of square Deep Zoom image pyramid tiles.

+* `size` is an integral Number between 1 and 8192.
+The default value is 256 pixels.
+* `overlap` is an integral Number between 0 and 8192.
+The default value is 0 pixels.

 #### withoutChromaSubsampling()

 Disable the use of [chroma subsampling](http://en.wikipedia.org/wiki/Chroma_subsampling) with JPEG output (4:4:4).